jpc-hpe/my_nvim_config/README.md

 Files in that folder are only loaded in they end in `.lua`.
 You can therefore keep files with other names like `.lua.no` so you can activate by simply renaming them.

+One trick that I found can be seen [in this file](lua/plugins/debug_cfg_example.lua.no).
+Replace the plugin name at the beginning (and rename any other file for the same plugin) and you will get a file with the options that LazyVim is using for that plugin.
+This can be useful to find parameters to tweak.

 ### noice (bring back the command line)

 I am a long time user of Vim, so my "muscle memory" is used to the command line at the bottom of the screen.
-This managed by the noice plugin, and I created a [file](lua/plugins/noice.lua) to revert back to old behavior.
+This is managed by the noice plugin, and I created a [file](lua/plugins/noice.lua) to revert back to old behavior.

 ### tokyonight (colors)